Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 <center><img src="/res/payload_elf_chain.png" width="450"></center>

 The figure
-aboce shows the procedure for loading and executing *payload.elf*, which can be summarized as follows:
+above shows the procedure for loading and executing *payload.elf*, which can be summarized as follows:

 1. Obtaining ROP chain execution using an exploit.